Copper RON Configuration Reference¶

 Monitoring¶

-The optional monitor section selects a monitoring component and its parameters:
+The optional monitor section selects one monitoring component and its parameters.
+The monitors spelling accepts a list:

 monitor: (